 WILD MAMA: One Woman's Quest To Live Her Best Life, Escape Traditional Parenthood, and Travel the world

 "Carrie Visintainer's children haven't inspired her to settle down.
 They've emboldened her to more daringly explore the world.
-Visintainer's memoir, Wild Mama, is a reminder that society doesn't get to define what motherhood looks like; mothers do." –Leigh Ann Henion, Author of Phenomenal: A Hestitant Adventurer's Search for Wonder in the Natural World
+Visintainer's memoir, Wild Mama, is a reminder that society doesn't get to define what motherhood looks like; mothers do." –Leigh Ann Henion, Author of Phenomenal: A Hesitant Adventurer's Search for Wonder in the Natural World

-"Adventure-loving parents looking to share their love of travel with their children will find this book informative and inspiring." -Kirkus
+"Adventure-loving parents looking to share their love of travel with their children will find this book informative and inspiring." -Kirkus Reviews

 When Carrie Visintainer became a mother at the age of 32, she worried it was all over, that her adventurous life was done.
 World travel?
 Adios.
 Solo explorations in the mountains?
 Ciao.
 Creative outlets?
 She wondered, Are diapers my new white canvas?
 Immersed in a whirlwind of sleeplessness and spit-up, she was madly in love with her new baby, yet also felt her adventurous spirit and core identity crumbling.